 Chalmers Close, Royal Mile, EH1 1SS

-Follow the river snaking its way through Edinburgh’s Stockwell and Dean Village neighbourhoods as it spills into the Firth of Forth.
+Follow the river snaking its way through Edinburgh’s Stockwell and Dean Village neighborhoods as it spills into the Firth of Forth.
 Look out for great spotted woodpecker and herons – sharp-eyed walkers might even see an otter or badger.
 The route is over 12km, but you can join it at any stage.

 Let your family experience Edinburgh’s history coming alive at the Scotland’s Stories exhibition.
 In this contemporary building along the Royal Mile, look out for fun family-friendly event in the Storytelling Court and dramatic performances.